Holden Commodore (VK): New Zealand assembly

 The VK was assembled by General Motors New Zealand at their Trentham assembly plant, near Wellington.

-New Zealand VKs were similar, but had slight differences to their Australian sold counterparts, notably smoke-tinted taillights, the lack of emissions gear, and that a Holden Starfire powered 4-cylinder model was also available, utilizing 13-inch wheels which had a slightly smaller wheel stud pattern.
-The 4-cylinder was considered an economic car; however, from its lack of power it tended to use more fuel than a six-cylinder model when laden down.
-It was however remarkably successful in this market, unlike Australia.
+New Zealand VKs were similar, but had slight differences to their Australian sold counterparts, notably smoke-tinted taillights, the lack of emissions gear, and that a Holden Starfire-powered four-cylinder model was also available, utilizing 13-inch wheels which had a slightly smaller wheel stud pattern.
+The four-cylinder was considered an economic car; however, from its lack of power it tended to use more fuel than a six-cylinder model when laden down.
+It was however remarkably successful in this market, unlike in Australia, which is why GMNZ bought in a sizable stock of Starfire engines to use in assembling Commodore 4s after the engine was discontinued in Australia.

+The four-cylinder was offered in SL, Berlina, and Royale (sedan only) trims and in combination with either the five-speed manual or the three-speed automatic transmission.
+The four-speed manual was not available on any New Zealand-assembled VKs.
 Positioned below the Calais, an upmarket model badged Commodore Royale was sold exclusively in New Zealand, available with both four- and six-cylinder engines.
-The luxury options included with this was air conditioning, electric windows, electric mirrors and a five-speed manual transmission.
+After the tax on engine displacement was removed in 1984, sales of larger-engined Holdens began to command a larger share of the market.
+The luxury options included with this was air conditioning, electric windows, central locking, electric mirrors, and velour upholstery.
+Small numbers of Calais and V8 Commodores were brought in fully built-up from Australia.

 Towards the end of VK production in New Zealand, a limited run of 120 "GTS" sedans were produced.
 All featuring identical specs of 3.3 EFI engine, "Midnight Blue" paint with silver bumpers, 15-inch alloy wheels as per Royale/Calais, a unique "Cerulean Blue" interior with same cloth as VK SS Group A, black rubber boot spoiler, black Momo steering wheel, GTS badging, and red pinstripe.
 These cars may have also been fitted with FE2 suspension.